Which soil sensor is perfect for you?

 Matric potential sensors

-METER’s TEROS 21 matric potential sensor is composed of a moisture content sensor and a porous substrate with a known moisture release curve.
+METER’s TEROS 21 and TEROS 22 matric potential sensors are composed of a moisture content sensor and a porous substrate with a known moisture release curve.
 After the porous material has equilibrated with the surrounding soil, the moisture sensor measures the water content of the porous material, and the sensor uses the moisture release curve to translate moisture content into water potential.

 • Calibration solution: This conflict can be resolved with a factory calibration of each individual sensor.
 However, this has always been a time-consuming and expensive process.
-The TEROS 21’s accuracy comes from breakthrough factory calibration methods that allow sensors to be individually calibrated using an automated calibration apparatus.
-These new techniques make the TEROS 21 the first low-cost matric potential sensor with research-grade accuracy.
+The TEROS 21 and TEROS 22 accuracy comes from breakthrough factory calibration methods that allow sensors to be individually calibrated using an automated calibration apparatus.
+These new techniques make the TEROS 21 and TEROS 22 the first full-range, low-cost matric potential sensor with research-grade accuracy.

 A researcher holding a TEROS 21 water potential sensor over the soil